Hinson Leung

-Hinson Leung Cheuk Hin (梁倬軒 (loeng^{4} coek^{3} hin^{1}); born 25 November 1987) is a former Hong Kong professional football player who played as a midfielder.
+Hinson Leung Cheuk Hin (梁倬軒 (loeng^{4} coek^{3} hin^{1}); born 25 November 1987) is a former Hong Kong professional footballer who played as a midfielder.

 Club career

-South China

 Leung was promoted from the youth team of South China in the 2008–09 season.

 International career

 Leung was included in Kim Pan-Gon's squad for the 2010 East Asian Football Championship qualifiers, which began in Kaohsiung, Taiwan, on Sunday 23 August 2009, when Leung was only 21 years old and only played a top class football match once.
 Leung admitted he was included in the squad only because he was a South China player.
 "It is a great honour for me to represent Hong Kong,' he said.
 'But I know this would not have happened if I was not playing for South China."

 Leung was graduated from St. Joseph's College, one of the most prestigious secondary school in Hong Kong, with a tremendous result of 4A2B in The Hong Kong Certificate of Education Examination (HKCEE).
 He was admitted by The Bachelor of Business Administration (BBA) programme of The Chinese University of Hong Kong in 2006, and was graduated in 2010.